 We caught up with Andy Cohen, Boston University grad, host of Bravo’s Watch What Happens Live, and Executive Producer of The Real Housewives franchise, at the 8th Annual Lenny Zakim Fund Casino Night and got his thoughts on the charity, the new version of Love Connection, and upcoming projects.
 The annual Casino Night raised more than $300,000.

 Andy Cohen at the 8th Annual Lenny Zakim Fund Casino Night on March 4, 2017.

-Boston Common: Andy, it’s your first time here to host The Lenny Zakim Fund Casino Night.
+Amy Fischer: It’s your first time here to host The Lenny Zakim Fund Casino Night.
 What does it mean to you to give back to the community?

 Andy Cohen: Well I think it’s the fund giving back to the community, I’m just helping facilitate it and raise a lot of money.
 I love Boston, and this charity spoke to me because it’s a family affair, and I think its interesting they’re giving back to these smaller grassroots charities, and it’s going to be a great night.
 I love a party, and so, if there can be a party where we help raise money that’s fantastic.

 How honored were you yesterday to speak to a group of students at Harvard Business School?

 AC: Well, it was really meant to be about my career, what I’ve done, what I’m doing, and the lessons I’ve learned along the way.
 They asked a lot questions about the housewives and I’m like how is it possible all of these MBA candidates knew more about the housewives than you could believe?
 It was pretty amusing.

 You host a live TV show [What Watch Happens Live] 5 nights a week where you and guest famously sip cocktails.
 Can you share with us a recent experience that the viewers didn't get to see on-air?